kflemming30/6505-Project/README.md

 - Addressing Short-Term Rentals vs Long-Term Rentals

 ### Expected Results
-- Higher ratings in areas with higher cost of living, warmer climates, suburban settings, and newer houses.
+- Higher ratings in areas with higher cost of living, warmer climates, close proximity to the beach, suburban settings, and newer houses.
 - Lower ratings in lower-income areas and those with higher crime rates.

 ### Conclusion